An aperiodic set of 11 Wang tiles: Preliminaries

-In the course of the proofs and the algorithms, it will be interesting to switch between equivalent Wang sets (transducers), in particular by trying to simplify as much as possible the sets: we can for example apply the operator $\sc{\ws}$ to trim the colors/states (and thus the tiles/transitions) that cannot appear in a infinite row (e.g. sources/terminals of the transducer seen as a graph), or reduce the size of the transducer by coalescing ``equivalent'' states.
+In the course of the following proofs and algorithms, it will be useful to switch between equivalent Wang sets (transducers), in particular by trying to simplify the sets as much as possible.
+For example, we can apply the operator $\sc{\ws}$ to trim the colors/states (and thus the tiles/transitions) that cannot appear in a biinfinite row (e.g., sources/terminals of the transducer seen as a graph), or reduce the size of the transducer by coalescing ``equivalent'' states.

 There are a few algorithms to simplify Wang sets.
-First, as our transducers are nothing but (nondeterministic) finite automata over the alphabet $V \times V$, it is tempting to try to \emph{minimise} them.
-However state (or transition) minimisation of nondeterministic automata is PSPACE-complete ; The other strategy of building the minimal determinic automaton is also not efficient in practice.
-The algorithm we used is based on the notion of \emph{strong bisimulation equivalence} of labeled transitions sytems \cite{Kan,Paige,Valmari,Ilie}.
-It allows us to find efficiently states that are equivalent (in some sense) and thus can be collapsed together.
-It can be thought of as the non-deterministic equivalent of the classical minimization algorithm for deterministic automata from Hopcroft \cite{Hopcroft}.
+First, as our transducers are nothing but (nondeterministic) finite automata over the alphabet $V \times V$, it is tempting to try to \emph{minimize} them.
+However, state (or transition) minimization of nondeterministic automata is PSPACE-complete~\cite{MS72}.
+Another plausible strategy, building the minimal deterministic automaton, has also proven to be inefficient in practice.
+The algorithm we use is based on the notion of \emph{strong bisimulation equivalence} (or bisimulation, for short) of labeled transitions systems ~\cite{Kan,Paige,Valmari,Ilie}.

+A \emph{simulation} on the transducer $(H,V,T)$ is a relation $R \subseteq H^2$ such that for every $u,u',v \in H$ and $a,b\in V$ such that $(u,u')\in R$ and $(u,v,a,b) \in T$, there exists $v'\in V$ such that $(u',v',a,b)\in T$.
+A \emph{bisimulation} is a relation $R$ such that $R$ and $R^{-1}$ are simulations.
+The \emph{bisimilarity relation}, which is the largest possible bisimulation, is an equivalence relation, can be computed in linear time~\cite{Paige}.
+The computation of the bisimilarity relation can be thought of as the non-deterministic equivalent of Hopcroft's~\cite{Hopcroft} classical minimization algorithm for deterministic automata.
+Note that if we collapse equivalence classes in the transducer, we obtain a new transducer which is equivalent to the previous one.

+Another interesting option to simplify a transducer is the {simulation relation}, but the best known algorithm to compute it is in $O(n'm)$ time~\cite{Cc2017FoundationFA}, with $n'$ the number of equivalence classes, and $m$ the number of transitions, which makes it impractical to use on large transducers.
+More so in our case, which sees transducers of up to several billions of transitions.